pennlabs/penn-courses/backend/README.md

 ### Via Database Dump (Penn Labs members)

-- To get going quickly with a local database loaded with lots of test data, you can download this [pcx_test.sql](https://penn-labs.slack.com/files/U02FND52FLJ/F06GLQP0UF2/pcx_test_1_2024.sql) SQL dump file.
-You will only be able to access this if you are a member of labs; if you still need access to data, read on.
+- To get going quickly with a local database loaded with lots of test data, you can download this [pcx_test.sql](https://penn-labs.slack.com/files/U04NPQQ2WRF/F07SHJSUKHT/pcx_test_10_2024.sql.zip) SQL dump file.
+You will only be able to access this if you are a member of Labs; if you still need access to data, read on.
 - First you'll need to install `psql` (see [Prerequisites](#prerequisites))
 - Clear the existing contents of your local database with `psql template1 -c 'drop database postgres;' -h localhost -U penn-courses` (the password is `postgres`)
 - Create a new database with `psql template1 -c 'create database postgres with owner "penn-courses";' -h localhost -U penn-courses` (same password).

    > :warning: NOTE: If this is giving you permission denied, try running `psql template1` and enter the following query `CREATE DATABASE postgres WITH OWNER "penn-courses"`.

 - Finally, run `psql -h localhost -d postgres -U penn-courses -f pcx_test.sql` (replacing `pcx_test.sql` with the full path to that file on your computer) to load the contents of the test database (this might take a while).
 - For accessing the Django admin site, the admin username is `admin` and the password is `admin` if you use this test db.